Georgina Bloomberg

-Georgina Leigh Bloomberg (born January 20, 1983) is the owner of the equestrian team New York Empire, a professional equestrian, and a philanthropist.
+Georgina Leigh Bloomberg (born January 20, 1983) is an American equestrian and the owner of the equestrian team New York Empire.
 She is the daughter of Susan Brown and Michael Bloomberg, the former mayor of New York City and founder of Bloomberg L.P..

 Early life

 Bloomberg was born in New York City.
 Her sibling, Emma, is four years older.
 She attended The Spence School, and graduated from New York University's Gallatin School of Individualized Study in 2010.
 She studied fashion design at The New School's Parsons School of Design in 2012.